MakeSchool-Tutorials/Swift-Enums/P0-Enums/content.md

     }

     var user = User()
     user.type = UserType.Admin

-In the simplest case enums can be used similar as in Objective-C. There are two interesting details about the Swift enum.
+In the simplest case enums can be used similar as in Objective-C. However, there are two interesting details about the Swift enum.

-The first is how the enum values are namespaced.
-We can call the value `Regular` instead of `UserTypeRegular`.
+The first, is how the enum values are namespaced.
+We can name the value `Regular` instead of `UserTypeRegular`.
 Swift automatically namespaces the member values with the name of the enum (`UserType.Regular`) while enum values in Objective-C exist in the global namespace (`UserTypeRegular`).
 This namespacing also allows the following short-form:

     user.type = .Admin

 Because the compiler knows that `user.type` is declared as `UserType` we can use the name of the member value without the name of the enum.

-The second interesting difference is that in Swift enum values are not mapped to integers.
+The second interesting difference is that enum values are not mapped to integers.
 The type of the enum values is `UserType` and not `Int`.
 If you need the old Objective-C behavior, in which all members are mapped to an integer you can use enums with *Raw values* in Swift.
 ###Raw values

 Using raw values you can assign a value to every enum member when declaring the enum: